RHioTResearch/RHIoTTagGameProject/README.md

 # RHIoTTagGameProject

 This game application illustrates interacting with the RHIoTTag sensor package.
-You need to complete a few setup tasks to connect the client to the cloud broker, and extract the
+You need to complete a few setup tasks to connect the client to the cloud broker, and extract the metric information from the broker messages the application receives.

 ## Step 0, Associate Your RHIoTTag with the Gateway
 Your RHIoTTag box has the BLE address and tag number for the table as shown in the following image: